• Home |

 Buyer’s Guide: What to Look for in 30-06 Hunting Ammo

-Deer Hunting & Weight Grains
+Deer Hunting & Bullet Weight

 30-06 ammo for sale

-Although the weight of the bullet affects numerous factors, including wind resistance, terminal performance, ballistics, and expansion, shot placement and knowing your rifle always prevail over the “best bullet weight.”
+Although the weight of the bullet affects numerous factors, including wind resistance, terminal performance, ballistics, and expansion, shot placement and knowing your rifle always matter more

 If you’re trying to shoot an elk at over 500 yards, you’re going to want something that hits a bit harder to make sure you have enough kinetic energy to ensure a clean kill.
-But if you’ve got a whitetail in your crosshairs at 400 yards or less, you don’t necessarily need a massive bullet to get the job done.
+If you’ve got a whitetail in your crosshairs at 400 yards or less, you don’t necessarily need a massive bullet to get the job done.

 Types of Hunting Bullets

-To further complicate things, match-grade ammo is typically loaded with Boat-Tail Hollow Point (BTHP) bullets.
+So, it’s important to put a little more thought into your hunting rifle cartridges.
+To put it simply, match-grade ammo won’t cut it.
+For example, you don’t want to use FMJ (full metal jacket) ammo for hunting.
+The FMJ isn't capable of terminal expansion.
+Match-grade ammo is typically loaded with boat tail hollow point (BTHP) bullets.
 Although hollow point bullets are typically used for self-defense handgun ammo, these rifle bullets are designed for extreme accuracy and NOT terminal expansion.

-To help you sort things out, we made a list of some of the most common hunting bullet types deer hunters utilize and why they are effective.
+To help you sort things out, we made a list of some of the most common hunting bullet types deer hunters utilize, and why they are effective.

 SP (Soft Point)